-For a copy of the ADC commercial warranty covering your particular dryers, contact the ADC distributor from whom you purchased the equipment and request dryer warranty form ADC Part No. 450199.
+For a copy of the ADC commercial warranty covering your particular dryer(s), contact the ADC distributor from whom you purchased the equipment and request dryer warranty form.
 If the distributor cannot be contacted or is unknown, warranty information can be obtained from the factory by contacting the ADC Warranty Department at (508) 678-9000.

-NOTE: Whenever contacting the ADC factory for warranty or warranty information, be sure to have the dryer's model number and serial number available so that your inquiry can be handled in an expeditious manner.
+NOTE: Whenever contacting the ADC factory for warranty information, be sure to have the dryer(s) model number and serial number available so that your inquiry can be handled in an expeditious manner.

-C. RETURNING WARRANTY PARTS
+C. RETURNING WARRANTY PART(S)

-ALL dryer or parts warranty claims or inquiries should be addressed to the ADC Warranty Parts Department.
+ALL dryer or parts warranty claims or inquires should be addressed to the ADC Warranty Parts Department.
 To expedite processing, the following procedures must be followed: